mostafayahia/conFusion/README.md

 # Con Fusion
 It is a capstone project for [Full Stack Web Developer Udacity Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).
-This app is inspired form [NodeJS Coursera Course](https://www.coursera.org/learn/server-side-nodejs)
+This app is inspired from [NodeJS Coursera Course](https://www.coursera.org/learn/server-side-nodejs)
 .
 Con Fusion is a restaurant and we want to implement its api from scratch.
 There are users which visit the restaurant, a chef and the director of the restaurant.

 ### Getting Started